fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 * `configuration`: (optional) Name of the debug configuration to launch
 * `<anything else>`: (optional) Name of a variable to set

-This allows for some intergration and automation.
+This allows for some integration and automation.
 For example, if you have a configuration named `Run Test` that contains a [replacement variable][vimspector-ref-var] named `${Test}` you could write a mapping which ultimately executes: